JoseRoca/WinFBX/docs/Printing/CPrint Class.md

 FUNCTION GetHorizontalResolution () AS LONG
 ```

-#### Return value

-LONG.
-The width, in pixels, of the printable area of the page.
-If there is not a printer attached, it returns 0.

 # <a name="GetVerticalResolution"></a>GetVerticalResolution

 Returns the height, in pixels, of the printable area of the page.